How to Prevent Water-Borne Diseases

 The United Nations assessed India’s water quality at an appalling 120th place out of 122 countries for the quality of water that is fit for human consumption, with 122nd place being the worst.
 Water pollution from industrial waste, human waste, animal waste, garbage, untreated sewage, chemical effluents, etc., makes poor water quality unavoidable.
-Waterborne illnesses and infections can be contracted by drinking or cooking with such contaminated water, including amoebiasis, giardiasis, and toxoplasmosis.
+Waterborne illnesses and infections can be contracted by drinking or cooking with contaminated water, including amoebiasis, giardiasis, and toxoplasmosis.

 Washing your face with dirty water can result in skin and eye infections like trachoma.
 Blindness or vision impairment can result from trachoma.

 Although everyone is at risk from contaminated or polluted water, rural communities are susceptible to waterborne ailments.
-Anyone anywhere can get a waterborne sickness.
+Anyone, anywhere, can get a waterborne sickness.
 Infants, young children, the elderly, and people with diabetes, chronic heart disease, kidney disease, etc., are at higher risk.

-- Typhoid fever – Salmonella Typhi bacteria are the source of typhoid fever, which can harm numerous organs.
+Typhoid Fever – Salmonella Typhi bacteria are the source of typhoid fever, which can harm numerous organs.
 If the appropriate care is not received, it may result in several complications and even death.
 Don’t ignore typhoid fever symptoms like:

 - General body pain